-- The student is expected to review the textbooks, notes, and the lab handout; and come to lab prepared to perform the scheduled experiment. - All experimental procedures, observations, data, and measurements during the laboratory session must be properly documented in the provided laboratory manual / handbook.
-All entries must be in ink.
-The lab manual / notebook will be collected at the end of each lab session. - Each student is expected to maintain a three ring binder
+- The student is expected to review the textbooks, notes, and the lab handout; and come to lab prepared to perform the scheduled experiment. - All experimental procedures, observations, data, and measurements during the laboratory session must be properly documented in the provided laboratory handout.
+All entries must be in ink on a printed lab handout.
+It is allowed to use a tablet/laptop to fill in the electronic version of the lab handout if it is more convenient.
+The lab handout will be reviewed by the lab instructor or his assistant before you leave the class. - Each student is expected to maintain a three-ring binder.